David-Gyavi/my-persona-portfolio-project/README.md

 ### **User Stories**

 * As a user, I want to login after I created an account and see my previous inserted information.
-* As a user, I would like to have a personal profile for my portfolio.
+* As a user, I would like to have a personal profile for my contact management.
 * As a user, I would like to have a dashboard where I can have a good overview.
 * As a user, I want to be able to search on date to get specific data.
-* As a user, I want to be able to edit the portfolio profile.
+* As a user, I want to be able to edit the contact management profile.
 * As a user, I want to have the possibility to edit a log when I made a mistake or want to add/delete some info.
 * As a user, I want to have the possibiltiy to delete a log as well when no longer relevant.
 * As a user, I want the website to be easy to use.